DataCueCo/slate/source/index.html.md

 > The above command returns a 201 response code

+Orders can be sent in two ways.
+The easiest way is to insert your order data into the datacueConfig object in the order confirmation page.
+Look at the 'browser' tab code samples to see how to do it.

+Alternatively, you can use our REST api to send it.

 Endpoint: `POST` `https://api.datacue.co/v1/orders`

-When a user has successfully completed an order on your store.
 An Order is considered 'completed' as soon as the checkout process is completed on your website.
 It does not matter if the order has further steps such as waiting for payment, or order fulfilment.

 ### Request parameters